JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 ### Now for Jenkins config

-To add this PAT to jenkins navigate to your instance and login in
+To add this PAT to Jenkins navigate to your instance and login in

 From Dashboard, click Manage Jenkins and then select 'credentials' from within in there click "System" &gt; "Global Credentials" &gt; "+ Add Credentials" the default option should be "Username and Password" and this is what we want.